 How will the Form 1095 impact my taxes?

-If you do not have health care coverage and do not qualify for an exemption, you may be subject to a fine when you file for your 2017 tax return.
-Or, if there’s a discrepancy in the information that you and your employer report to the IRS about the health care coverage offered to you, your tax return may be delayed.
+If you do not have health care coverage and do not qualify for an exemption, you may be subject to a fine when you file for your 2018 tax return.

 Can I file my tax return if I have not received a Form 1095-C?